 The process of traceability and the accountability of the manufacturer is becoming increasingly necessary for both local and export trading purposes.
 Today, most businesses in the automotive, medical and aerospace industries will refuse to consider purchasing inadequately marked products from suppliers as there is a lack of guarantee for the origin and quality of the part.

 Another important reason for the existence of product identification is that customer recognition grows due to the increased visibility of a company’s logo or design on its part components.
-This process is becoming more common and many everyday products, like promotional gifts, jewelry or engine parts, are now typically marked by marking machines.
+This process is becoming more common and many everyday products, like promotional gifts, jewelry or engine parts, are now typically marked by marking machinery.

 The permanency of the product identification mark tends to depend on the intended life span of the product and the context of its use, and this will be a factor in determining which process to use.
-Marking machines employ many techniques, including: laser marking, press marking, roll marking, dot peen marking, stylus marking, and numbering using marking tools such as steel stamps and scribers.
+Marking machines employ many techniques, including laser marking, press marking, roll marking, dot peen marking, stylus marking, and numbering using marking tools such as steel stamps and scribers.

 Laser markers use laser radiation with either a scribe or stencil system to create designs.
 Press marking uses a hydraulic ram to create an impression on a part.
 Roll marking can be used for either round or flat parts, and rollers or type holders press designs into the part or material.
 Rotary marking is used for circular parts, and marking is done on a rotating carrier.